 Students are able to read, write, and compare numbers to the hundred thousand, know their basic multiplication and division facts to 12, identify, label, find the area, volume, and perimeter of geometric shapes.
 Students estimate sums and differences, and can solve problems by finding patterns.
 They write and solve addition, subtraction, multiplication, and division sentences.
 They learn to read, write, and illustrate simple fractions and change decimals into fractions.
 Students learn to collect data and make tally charts, pictographs, bar graphs, and circle graphs and solve multi-step word problems.
 The daily integration of the ST Math online program and 1:1 iPad utilization reinforces the acquisition of skills and allows for practical differentiated learning opportunities.

 Science lessons are approached as experiential and hands-on utilizing scientific inquiry, investigation, and the use of a notebook for unit organization.
 Students develop skills of classifying, predicting, measuring, experimenting, and forming hypotheses.
 They learn adaptations in physical structure and/or the behavior of organism’s chance for survival, predictable patterns in the solar system, and that energy and matter have multiple forms.
 Students make predictions based on observed patterns and participate in cooperatives/collaborative team experiments and conduct scientific investigations based on the Scientific Method in order to participate in the all-school Science Fair.
-Bi-weekly, the students participate in the hands-on, active learning Brain Storm, program, a STEM based education course of study.
 The STEM infused interactive, NGSS (Next Generation Science Standards) aligned program with an integrated approach to learning via extensive multimedia technology-based content, hands-on activities, and virtual labs provides rich and engaging grade-level content learning experiences.
 Students become immersed in the work of scientists and engineers within the realm of earth science, life science, and physical science by:

 - exploring the overarching themes of science